GoMADAO/ADB-InfoBox/README.txt

 =================================================================================
 g.
 Additional information
 =================================================================================
-1. We don't have interactive mode like the reference implementation.

-2. For actors, we don't print out the tv_actor property
+1. For actors, we don't print out the tv_actor property

-3. For queries like "NFL" where it has information about "League" and books written about the NFL would be considered as both "League" and "Author".
+2. For queries like "NFL" where it has information about "League" and books written about the NFL would be considered as both "League" and "Author".
 We designed it this way so that we could have more comprehensive information about the query.

-4. When certain information like "location" does not exist in the json response, we don't print it in the infobox.
+3. When certain information like "location" does not exist in the json response, we don't print it in the infobox.
 However, for cases like "PlayerRoster" where it has multiple properties "From", "To" etc., we would leave the field blank if there is no data available.